Reading JSON

 3. Run Workspace

-Run the workspace and then inspect the new feature cache.
-The Table View will report the data has no schema, but using the Feature Information Window reveals list attributes.
-Only the child data of weather and not the parent data such as Airport, City, etc., are included:
+Run the workspace and then inspect the new data cache.
+The Table View reports that the data has no schema, but the Feature Information Window shows the list of attributes.
+Only the child data of weather and not the parent data, such as Airport, City, etc., are included:

 JQ_weather_output.png